 Exchange-traded funds offer a convenient way to invest in sectors or niches that interest you.
-If you expect the energy industry to thrive due to our world's insatiable and growing demand for energy, the Energy Select Sector SPDR ETF (NYS: XLE) could save you a lot of trouble.
+If you expect the energy industry to thrive as our global demand for power continues to grow, the Vanguard Energy ETF (NYS: VDE) could save you a lot of trouble.
 Instead of trying to figure out which companies will perform best, you can use this ETF to invest in lots of them simultaneously.

-This ETF has performed rather well over the long term, beating the S&P 500 handily over the past five and 10 years, on average.
+This ETF has performed rather well, beating the S&P 500 over the past five years.
 As with most investments, of course, we can't expect outstanding performances in every quarter or year.
 Investors with conviction need to wait for their holdings to deliver.

-With a very low turnover rate of 8%, this fund isn't frantically and frequently rejiggering its holdings, as many funds do.
+With a low turnover rate of 11%, this fund isn't frantically and frequently rejiggering its holdings, as many funds do.

 What's in it?